23-2-DSDN242/ai-camera-lan02222/README.md

 ## 4. New theme Moon :

 Because AI can't recognize the mask of the picture, I had to change the theme.
 The new theme is the moon.
 Inspiration: Mid-Autumn Festival is one of the important traditional festivals in China, which symbolizes reunion and harmony.
 On this day, families will get together and spend a good time together.
-One of the symbols of Mid-Autumn Festival is the full moon, which means perfection and happiness.
+One of the symbols of Mid-Autumn Festival is the full moon, which means perfection and happiness.People have the habit of appreciating the moon during the Mid-Autumn Festival.
+So the filter I want to make is one that can help people appreciate the moon, making the moon look very different.

 ## 5. Some failed attempts : Chromatic Aberration